 We've all been there.
 You're carrying some sort of box or other heavy object, and you need to open the back of your car.
 You shift your weight...stand on one leg...prop up the other side of your load with your knee to free up one of your hands...and then try to lean back and out of the way to make room for the hatch of your car to open.

 Sure, some may say that you should put whatever you are carrying down for 3 seconds and just open your trunk, but losing those 3 seconds is SUPER inefficient.
-I think we'd all be better off perfecting this highly functional movement for future trips to the grocery store.
+I think we'd all be better off perfecting functional fitness exercises for future trips to the grocery store.

 2. Prone to sitting in a weighted vest.